 Follow the guidance on the Change or reset your University password page to change or reset your password.

 If you have set up Multi-Factor Authentication, you can reset your password online

 If you have not yet set up Multi-Factor Authentication or are having problems resetting your password, you should complete this form to request a password reset.
 If you can't access the form, you should contact the IT service Desk.

 Once you have set up your machine and are ready to work from home you will need to be able to access the tools for your job and there are several ways to do this.

 Accessing applications using internet access and single sign on

-To access the majority of our systems and software you just need your internet access and single sign-on details.
+To access the majority of our systems and software you just need internet access and your University account details.
 Examples are:

-You should try and make sure that your documents are saved to Microsoft OneDrive or Sharepoint so that you can access them easily from home and collaborate with colleagues on shared documents where required.
+If you save your documents to Microsoft OneDrive, you can access them easily from home and collaborate with colleagues on shared documents where required.